Resources Germany Related

 Comment(s)

-The marks show below can not definitely be attributed to either the Pletrowitsch or Liboje parts of operations, both mark types are therefore shown at both locations.
+The three marks show below can not be clearly attributed to either the Pletrowitsch or Liboje production location; these mark types are therefore shown on both pages.

 Marks